 Elijah Muḥammad teaches that the greatest and mightiest God who appeared on the earth was Master W.D.
 Fard.
 He came from the East to the West, appearing in North America at a time when the history and the prophecy that is written was coming to realization, as the non-white people all over the world began to rise, and as the devil white civilization, condemned by Allah, was, through its devilish nature, destroying itself.

-Malcolm X taught A black nationalist sect of Islam founded in Detroit 1930.theology for fifteen years.
+Malcolm X taught Nation of Islam theology for fifteen years.
 His classes and lectures included lessons on the Twelve Divine Imams.
 The citations above support this point.
 Unfortunately, only a small number of Malcolm’s speeches were recorded and only a small number of his written sermons, lectures, and articles have survived.
 If one thing is clear, it is that Malcolm X transmitted the teachings of Elijah Muḥammad regarding the Twelve Imams.

 Fortunately, a large number of Elijah Muḥammad’s speeches were recorded, and an impressive body of his writings have been printed in newspapers and books.
 If there is any doubt as to what Malcolm X was really talking about in the above-mentioned quotations, it evaporates when we examine the source of his teachings on the Twelve Imams: the Honorable Elijah Muḥammad, the final Messenger of Allah according to the Nation of Islam.